What is Employee Engagement?

 According to Deloitte’s Global Human Capital Trends 2015, company culture and employee engagement are driving issues for organizations around the world.
 These words get thrown around a lot, and rightly so.

-Here is how CultureIQ approaches the two topics:
+Here’s more on how CultureIQ approaches the two topics.

-Organizational culture is the environment, the setting, the social norms, the office rituals, and the language of those working in one workplace.
-Or more simply, it’s how things get done in an organization.
+Organizational culture determines how and why things get done in your organization.
+Your organizational culture reflects the environment, the behaviors, the values, the office rituals, and the language of those working in one workplace.

 What is a High-Performance Company Culture?